-Traders can begin using the Nadex exchange with a minimum $250 initial deposit.
-This is one of the lowest minimum deposits required by any binary options trading exchange.
+Traders can begin using the Nadex exchange without a required minimum deposit.
 There is no fee for transferring funds from a bank account to a Nadex account.
 To withdraw funds from a Nadex account, traders can use an ACH for free or a wire transfer for $25.

-Regarding trade fees, there is a $1 fee to open a contract, maxing out at $50 per order.
-Even if you purchase 51 or 100 contracts, the opening fee will never exceed $50.
-There is a $1 closing fee for each trade if it ends in the money.
+Regarding trade fees, there is a $1 fee to open a contract.
+There is also a $1 closing fee for each trade if it ends in the money.
 If a binary option expires without a payout, Nadex does not collect the $1 closing fee.

 Nadex places a heavy emphasis on the availability of their customer service.
 In addition to their educational materials, their customer support focuses on accessibility for new traders.

-Traders can contact Nadex customer service representatives directly over the phone or by email.
+Traders can contact Nadex customer service representatives directly through live chat.
 They can help navigate trading platforms and answer questions about an account.
 Representatives have a strong understanding of trading.
 They can explain aspects of the process you may not understand.
 For those with short questions about general trading, Nadex experts take questions on-air during live webinars.